replicatedhq/replicated-docs/docs/reference/template-functions-static-context.md

 ```go
 func HTTPProxy() string
 ```
-HTTPProxy returns the address of the proxy that the admin console is configured to use.
+HTTPProxy returns the address of the proxy that the Admin Console is configured to use.
 ```yaml
 repl{{ HTTPProxy }}
 ```